SamanSoltaniPoor/Tutorial/MongoDB/User.md

 # Tutorial / MongoDB / User
-MongoDB does not require a username or password to access or modify the database
+MongoDB does not require a username or password to access or modify the database But
+I recommend enabling and configuring mandatory authentication

 <br>